Equity Leadership Initiative cohort members

 better represent the diversity of our state.”

-A resident of North Providence, Weayonnoh is the managing attorney of Community Legal Aid’s (CLA) Worcester County offices.
+A resident of North Providence, Weayonnoh is executive director of the Economic Progress Institute.
 To read more about Weayonnoh, click here.

 “I am looking forward to sharing this transformational space with other leaders of color as we learn together and from each other’s stories of challenges, struggles, successes and hope.”

 A resident of East Providence, Ray is co-founder of Nuñez, The People's Agency.
 To read more about Ray, click here.

 “I'm most looking forward to the meaningful shared experience and the opportunity to build collective power with the inaugural cohort of the Equity Leadership Initiative.
 I'm eager to hear the stories of this group and innovate new systems to tackle inequalities, create coalitions, and steward equitable change in Rhode Island.”

 A resident of Pawucket, Monsurat is an Associate City Solicitor as well as the Chief Information Security, Data Privacy and Risk Management Strategist for the City of Providence.
 To read more about Monsurat, click here.

 “As a visionary, advocate and entrepreneur, I’m looking forward to the expansive network of thought partners I will get to engage from a lens of equity, leadership and social justice.”

 A resident of East Providence, Alisha plans to launch “Wingspan,” her own communications, marketing and consulting firm, soon.
 To read more about Alisha, click here.

 "There are so many aspects of this program that I am looking forward to and all of it will take me to a new level of leader for Rhode Island and beyond.
 I am particularly excited about the energy and inspiration that will be exchanged between the 31 inaugural ELI members as well as the one-on-one coaching and long-lasting connections that will be made.”